 A vegetable dicer with a grid blade is shown in use.
 Diced cucumber pieces are in a clear container, and a whole cucumber is next to the dicer on a light-colored cutting board.

-In a medium-sized bowl, stir together the mayonnaise, Dijon mustard, dill, onion powder, salt, and pepper.
-This will be your flavorful dressing that ties everything together.
+In a medium bowl, mix together the dill, mayo, mustard, onion powder, salt, and pepper.

 A white bowl with mayonnaise, ground black pepper, dried dill, garlic powder, and mustard.
 A wooden spoon with a turquoise handle rests on the side of the bowl.
 The background is a white, speckled surface.